platformsh/template-builder/templates/drupal9/files/README.md

 This section provides instructions for running the `drupal9` template locally, connected to a live database instance on an active Platform.sh environment.

 In all cases for developing with Platform.sh, it's important to develop on an isolated environment - do not connect to data on your production environment when developing locally.
-Each of the options below assume the following starting point:
+Each of the options below assume that you have already deployed this template to Platform.sh, as well as the following starting commands:

 ```bash
 $ platform get PROJECT_ID